|Rate (RM)||Min. Payment (RM)|

 Confused about SoHo, SoVo and SoFo properties and how they differ from serviced apartments, apartments, and condominiums?
-Let us deep dive into these three terms and explain what a SoHo house is and what makes it different from the other two terms.
+Let us deep-dive into these three terms and take a look at what a SoHo house is and what makes it different from the other two properties.

 We’re sure you’ve come across terms like SoHo, SoVo, and SoFo when property hunting.
 These developments are usually located in prime hotspots, near MRTs, or next to a shopping mall.
 Best of all, they’re usually sold at attractive prices.
 All these, plus its condominium-style amenities, appeal to young families and millennials looking to buy their first home.

 1. How did the terms SoHo, SoVo, and SoFo come about?

 Back in 2007, the government passed the Strata Titles Act to cover stratified landed development under the Housing Development Act (Control and Licensing) (Amendment) 2007.
 Basically, this meant developers could build smaller units in high-density areas, resulting in SoHo, SoVo and SoFo units with affordable real estate prices.

 The biggest difference between SoHo, SoVo, and SoFo units compared to regular residential developments is the commercial land title.
 All of these developments are built on commercial land.
 This is the key reason why SoHo, SoVo and SoFo units are situated in prime locations.
 However, SoHo, SoVo and SoFo aren’t truly official government names – it’s more of a marketing term created by developers.

 2. What is a SoHo unit (Small Office Home Office)?